Tricep rope extension: Muscles Worked, Benefits, Form

-The tricep rope extension goes by many names: the cable tricep extension, lying rope tricep extension, overhead rope tricep extension, and others.
+The tricep rope extension goes by many names: the cable tricep extension, overhead rope tricep extension, and others.

 So, let’s get started and take the first step towards strong, defined arms!